fofolevrai/pc2Gen/README.md

 ```
 **1. Describe the PointCloud2 message**

-In this root directory, create a file `xyz_device.yaml` which discribes the ordered informed data that will populate by your sensor within your PointCloud2 message.
+In this root directory, create a file `xyz_device.yaml` which discribes the ordered data that will be populated by your sensor.

 ```yaml
 devices: